-dental surgery or treatment after an injury or cancer
+- dental surgery or treatment after an injury or cancer

 Most dentists in Australia are general dentists — they diagnose and treat diseases of the teeth, gums and mouth.
 Some are specialists, who have done extra training in a particular area.
 For example, orthodontists diagnose and treat crooked teeth, bad bites and poorly aligned jaws.
 Endodontists specialise in the interior of teeth.

-Things to discuss with your dentist before a procedure
+What should I discuss with my dentist before a procedure?

 Your dentist or dental specialist should explain to you clearly what the procedure involves.
 You need to agree to any treatment for you or your child.
-And by law, the dentist needs to tell you all the fees they will charge before treatment begins.
+By law, the dentist needs to tell you all the fees they will charge before treatment begins.

-Tell your dentist about any concerns that you have and ask questions such as:
+Tell the dentist about any concerns that you have and ask questions such as:

 - How long will the procedure take and what does it involve?